open-pioneer/trails-starter/docs/tutorials/HowToThemeAnApp.md

 To show how a custom theme for an app can be created, we will extend the empty app (at `src/apps/empty`).

-By default, the app is shown in a theme specified in the Trails Core packages.
+By default, the app is shown in a theme specified in the Trails core packages.
 To overwrite some or all styles (e.g. the "trails" color scheme), a custom app-theme can be created.

 ## Create custom theme